scality/Zenko/docs/docsource/operation/Orbit_UI/Bucket_Management/out-of-band_updates/set_up_AWS_for_OOB.rst

 however, that you *cannot* directly edit a managed cronjob or deployment resource, because your changes are immediately changed to match the state defined in the "cosmos" resource.
-Desired changes must be made by editing the nfs resources themselves using kubectl.
+Desired changes must be made by editing the AWS resources themselves using kubectl.

 ::

-   $ kubectl edit cosmos <my-nfs-location-name>
+   $ kubectl edit cosmos <my-aws-location-name>